FikriAbdillah01/gdp-prediction/README.md

 | 5     | 1959-1971 | 8 |2004-2024| 2.98|
 | 6     | 1972-2003 | 10 |2004-2024| 2.16|

-- Berdasarkan hasil eksperimen dengan XGBoost dengan parameter `eta = 0.1`,and  `max_depth = 3`, the model performance is not good enough if we compared to the linear regression groups.
+- Based on the experimental result by using XGBoost where the parameters are `eta = 0.1`,and `max_depth = 3`, the model performance is not good enough if we compared to the linear regression groups.
 The lowest RMSE that can be reached is 1.55 when using data group of 1959-1971 to predict 1972-2003.

 ### Elastic Net
 This model was introduced by Zou and Hastie in 2005.
 If Lasso regression is L1 Regularized regression and Ridge regression is L2 version, then elastic net is a combination of both.
 L1 is used as feature selector, while L2 for feature shrinkage.
 The equation of this model